Regulating public appointments

 We regulate and monitor the process used to appoint board members to certain public bodies.
 Our functions are set out in the Public Appointments and Public Bodies etc. (Scotland) Act 2003.
 The 2003 Act also includes a list of all regulated appointments, and we maintain a list of all regulated public bodies.

-We do this in three main ways:
+We regulate appointments in three main ways:

 - we have produced a Code of Practice for Ministerial Appointments to Public Bodies in Scotland.
-It is updated from time to time.
+It is revised from time to time.
 The Scottish Government is expected to follow the Code when making regulated public appointments.
 We also provide guidance on how the Code is to be applied and interpreted.

 - we oversee a selection of appointments by assigning a Public Appointments Adviser (PAA).
 PAAs are appointed by the Commissioner and are answerable to them for their professional conduct and competence.
 They do not answer to Ministers or their directorates, nor to any of the public bodies.
 The Commissioner decides on the appropriate level of oversight for an appointment based on a range of factors, including the body’s budget and its functions.
 Depending on the level assigned, the PAAs provide oversight during planning only or as full selection panel members.
 More details are included in the guidance on application of the Code.

 - because our advisers don’t oversee all stages of all appointment rounds, we also conduct audits and thematic reviews and publish our findings.
 These are intended to assist the Scottish Government to gain a better understanding of the Code and to improve on its appointment practices over time.
 We publish good practice case studies for the same reason.